tecnual/tecnualng/README.md

 ## 📄 License

-TecnualNG is released under the **MIT License** — free for personal and commercial projects.
+TecnualNG is released under the **Hippocratic License** — free for personal and commercial projects.

 ---